imagekit-developer/ghost-imagekit-store/README.md

 ## ImageKit dashboard settings

 Ensure that `Restrict unsigned image URLs` settings is turned off in your [ImageKit account](https://imagekit.io/dashboard/settings/images).
-This is because the storage adapter does not fetch images that require [signed URLs](https://docs.imagekit.io/features/security/signed-urls).
+This is because the storage adapter currently does not support fetching images that require [signed URLs](https://docs.imagekit.io/features/security/signed-urls), for example, private files.

 ## Development